UniFormal/MMT/src/mmt-isabelle/README.md

 This tool requires a formal Isabelle system context (with certain environment variables, additions to CLASSPATH, and access to the source distribition).

-It requires Isabelle2018 (or a development snapshot after the release from https://isabelle.sketis.net/devel/release_snapshot).
+It requires a development snapshot after Isabelle2018 (from https://isabelle.sketis.net/devel/release_snapshot).

   * Build (in directory ```src```): ```isabelle env sbt mmt/deploy```